House of Cards (American TV series): Season 2

 The second season received positive reviews from critics.
-On Rotten Tomatoes the season has a rating of 84%, based on 45 reviews, with an average rating of 8.03/10.
+On Rotten Tomatoes the season has a rating of 83%, based on 48 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads, "House of Cards proves just as bingeworthy in its second season, with more of the strong performances, writing, and visual design that made the first season so addictive."
 On Metacritic the season has a score of 80 out of 100, based on 25 critics, indicating "generally favorable reviews".

-But as the season progressed, reviews became more mixed.
+As the season progressed, reviews became more mixed.
 Jen Chaney of Vulture wrote that the second season "felt kind of empty" and that "the closest it came to feeling emotionally rich was when it focused on Claire".
 At the end of the second season, Alan Sepinwall of HitFix wrote that the show is a "ridiculous political potboiler that takes itself too seriously"; he gave the overall season a C−.

 Season 3

 The third season received mostly positive reviews, although many critics noted it felt repetitive.
-On Rotten Tomatoes, the season has a rating of 74%, based on 54 reviews, with an average rating of 6.97/10.
+On Rotten Tomatoes, the season has a rating of 73%, based on 56 reviews, with an average rating of 7/10.
 The site's consensus reads, "Season three introduces intriguing new political and personal elements to Frank Underwood's character, even if it feels like more of the same for some."
 On Metacritic, the season has a score of 76 out of 100, based on 24 critics, indicating "generally favorable reviews".

 Negative reviews came from The Daily Beast's Nick Gillespie, who accused the writers of "descending into prosaic moralism" in season 3 and asserted that it deviates from the show's original intent, and Michael Wolff of USA Today plainly asserts that "the third season of House of Cards is no good ... not just no good, but incompetent, a shambles, lost".
 IndieWire named the season one of the most disappointing shows of 2015.